Thomas Egenton Hogg: Oregon railroad interests

 But the railroad was running into difficulty.
 Established shippers who used Portland and Astoria opposed the new route and bought up land adjacent to the land grants to make routing difficult.
 Other problems included the fact that the Yaquina Bay harbor was too shallow for large ships, which was not an issue for the Columbia River; moreover, building the railroad over the mountains proved to be expensive and plagued by mismanagement of funds.

 Eastward from Corvallis, the line made it as far as Idanha, 15 mi short of Santiam Pass, though a line was taken up Santiam Pass to what is now Hogg Rock, to preserve the right of way.
 By 1891, the railroad was out of money and went into receivership.
 In 1895, it was purchased at a sheriff's auction by lumberman A. B. Hammond and the railroad's name was changed to Oregon Central and Eastern Railroad, and later to the Corvallis and Eastern Railroad.

 Death

 Hogg moved back to Baltimore with his wife Naomi, a native of England who was 35 years his junior, in the late 1880s.
-They purchased his parents' farm and built a large estate that he named Cecil Manor.
+They purchased his parents' farm, "Kidd's Purchase".
+There, they built a large estate that he named Cecil Manor.
 The house, one of the most expensive homes in Maryland at the time, was destroyed by fire in 1890.
 On December 8, 1898, he died of apoplexy on a streetcar in Philadelphia, Pennsylvania.

 Due to his efforts to build a railroad over the Cascades at that location, Hogg Rock at the top of Santiam Pass is named for him, and Santiam Pass itself was previously named Hogg Pass.